 David Evans Frantz

 David Evans Frantz is an independent curator based in Los Angeles.
 He is currently a Collections Research Specialist at the Lucas Museum of Narrative Arts.
-From 2018 to 2019 he was Associate Curator at the Palm Springs Art Museum.
-From 2011 to 2018 he was the curator at ONE National Gay & Lesbian Archives at the USC Libraries.
+From 2018 to 2019 he was Associate Curator at the Palm Springs Art Museum from 2018 to 2019 and curator at ONE National Gay & Lesbian Archives at the USC Libraries from 2011 to 2018.
 His curatorial projects examine alternative art movements, queer politics and culture, historical erasure, and archival practices in contemporary art.
-At ONE he founded a visual arts program that presented historical exhibitions and commissioned artists to respond to ONE’s collections.
-In 2011 Frantz co-curated with Mia Locks the exhibition Cruising the Archive: Queer Art and Culture in Los Angeles, 1945–1980 as a part of the Getty’s Pacific Standard Time: Art in L.A., 1945–1980.
-In 2014 he was the curator of the show-within-a-show Tony Greene: Amid Voluptuous Calm, part of the Made in L.A. biennial at the Hammer Museum.
 In 2017 he co-curated with C. Ondine Chavoya the exhibition Axis Mundo: Queer Networks in Chicano L.A., a collaboration between ONE Archives and The Museum of Contemporary Art, Los Angeles for Pacific Standard Time: LA/LA.
-Frantz and Chavoya were recently the recipient of an Award for Excellence from the Association of Art Museum Curators (AAMC) for the Axis Mundo catalogue.
+The catalogue for Axis Mundo has been the recipient of nine awards, including an Award for Excellence from the Association of Art Museum Curators (AAMC).